casualreflections/casualreflections.github.io/_posts/2015-08-01-spring-framework-why.markdown

 post_format: [ ]
 ---

-Why Spring ?
+> **Why Spring?**

+> Spring has evolved over the years to provide numerous features to users in order to **avoid boiler plate code**.
+From Spring Data for Cassandra/MongoDB/Redis/Solr/Aerospike, etc to Spring Social to Spring Security to Spring Web Services in Scala.

+> But At the core, Spring Framework essentially provides Dependency Injection and Aspect Oriented Programming.
-Spring is used to efficiently and effortlessly wire all the components of a large application.
+> Spring is used to efficiently and effortlessly wire all the components of a large application.
-This basically provides a framework for decoupling the application using dependency injection design pattern .
+> This basically provides a framework for decoupling the application and fastest turn around time in order for an application to go live.
+> Here is a quick intro to why you might need spring.

 Consider a scenario where you only have to worry about making your object work as it is supposed to and leave the dependencies it requires to actually be provided by some one else.
 This some one is exactly what spring is !